astronomer/docs/learn/use-case_snowpark_customer_analytics.md

   - `load_comment_training` Task: Similar to the previous task, this one loads training data for comment analysis from a Parquet file located at a specified URI.
 The data is stored in a Snowflake table named STG_COMMENT_TRAINING.

 - `transcribe_calls` Task: After loading the call recordings, this task transcribes them using the Whisper model.
-It extracts audio files from the specified Snowflake stage, processes each file through the Whisper model to generate transcripts, and then returns a dataframe containing customer IDs, relative paths of the recordings, and their transcriptions.
+It extracts audio files from the specified Snowflake stage, processes each file through the OpenAI Whisper model to generate transcripts, and then returns a dataframe containing customer IDs, relative paths of the recordings, and their transcriptions.

-- `generate_embeddings` Task Group: The final subgroup focuses on generating embeddings for different data types using OpenAI's models.
+- `generate_embeddings` Task Group: The final subgroup focuses on generating embeddings for different data types using OpenAI's models before importing them into the Weaviate vector database.

   - `generate_training_embeddings` Task: Processes the training data loaded earlier to create embeddings using an OpenAI model.
-The embeddings are then used for tasks like sentiment analysis or text classification.
+The embeddings are then used for sentiment analysis.

   - `generate_twitter_embeddings` Task: Similar to the previous task, but focuses on Twitter comments.
-It transforms the loaded Twitter data and generates embeddings that could be used for analyzing customer sentiment, trends, or other aspects.
+It transforms the loaded Twitter data and generates embeddings for analyzing customer sentiment.

   - `generate_call_embeddings` Task: Processes the transcribed call data to generate embeddings.
-These embeddings can provide insights into customer queries, complaints, or overall sentiment expressed during the calls.
+These embeddings provide insights into overall sentiment expressed during the calls.

 # Model Training